dcarlini/ai-local-env/README.md

 Replace localhost with the server IP if running on a different machine

+On your first login to Open WebUI you will need to setup a admin user.
+Simily fill out the form providing a name, email and password.

 ## Related Links
 - [Open WebUI Documentation](https://docs.openwebui.com/)
 - [LiteLLM documentation](https://docs.litellm.ai/docs/)